clumsyspeedboat/Graph-database-Analytics-Neo4j/Metaprotein Dataset/Subgraphing.md

 ## Subgraphing in Neo4j

-Neo4j contains a built-in library called the Graph Data Science (GDS) Library.
+Neo4j contains a library called the Graph Data Science (GDS) Library that provides built-in support for efficiently implemented algorithms that can be run on the graphs.
+Different algorithms compute scores or structures or patterns differently.
+However one essential step before running these algorithms is subgraphing.
+Breaking down the whole network into smaller chunks makes it faster and less resource-intensive when running GDS algorithms and procedures.